 - Acquired shunting vessels may develop due to sustained portal hypertension.

 - Failure to detoxify ammonia from intestine due to reduced hepatic mass and presence of acquired shunting vessels → hepatic encephalopathy Hepatic encephalopathy.

-- Portal hypertension → gastrointestinal wall congestion and edema → gastrointestinal ulceration → hematemesis and melena.
+- Portal hypertension → gastrointestinal wall congestion and edema → diarrhea → gastrointestinal ulceration → hematemesis and melena.

-- Inflammation of biliary system → partial obstruction to biliary flow →icterus.
+- Inflammation of biliary system and periportal inflammation and fibrosis → partial obstruction to biliary flow → icterus.

 - Decreased production of urea in the urea cycle → reduced blood urea.

-- Chronic liver disease may result in fibrosis.
+- Chronic liver disease results in fibrosis.
 If the injury is severe and/or ongoing, the liver will respond by laying down fibrous tissue.
 This represents a final common pathway to a variety of insults to the liver.

 - >12 weeks of active illness.